 Our organizational documents do not contain provisions requiring that disputes be submitted to arbitration, including those arising under the securities laws of the United States, between us, our officers, directors and shareholders.
 An important part of our operations is conducted and a significant portion of our assets is located outside the United States.
 Some of our directors and officers are nationals or residents of jurisdictions other than the United States, and some or all of their assets are located outside the United States.
-As a result, it may be difficult or impossible for a shareholder to bring an original action against us or such persons in a British Virgin Islands or other foreign court in the event that a shareholder to enforce in U.S. courts judgments obtained in U.S. courts based on the civil liability provisions of the U.S. federal securities laws against us and our officers, and directors, some of whom are not residents of the United States and whose assets are located outside of the United States.
-In addition, there is uncertainty as to whether the courts of the British Virgin Islands or other foreign jurisdictions would recognize or enforce judgments of U.S. courts against us or such persons predicated upon the civil liability provisions of the States, and the United States or any state.
-There is no statutory recognition in the British Virgin Islands of judgments obtained in the United States, although the courts of the British Virgin Islands will generally recognize and enforce a non-penal judgment of a foreign court of competent jurisdiction without retrial on the merits.
-It is uncertain whether British Virgin Islands or other foreign court of the British Virgin Islands or other foreign against us or such persons predicated upon the securities laws of the United States or any state.
+As a result, it may be difficult or impossible for a shareholder to bring an original action against us or such persons in a British Virgin Islands or other foreign court in the event that a shareholder believes that his or her rights have been infringed under the U.S. federal securities laws or otherwise.
+It may also be difficult for a shareholder to enforce in U.S. courts judgments obtained in U.S. courts based on the civil liability provisions of the U.S. federal securities laws against us and our officers and directors, some of whom are not residents of the United States and whose assets are located outside of the United States.
+In addition, there is uncertainty as to whether the courts of the British Virgin Islands or other foreign jurisdictions would recognize or enforce judgments of U.S. courts against us or such persons predicated upon the civil liability provisions of the securities laws of the United States or any state.
+There is no statutory recognize and enforce a non-penal judgment of a foreign court of competent jurisdiction without retrial on the merits.
+It is uncertain whether British Virgin Islands or other foreign courts would be competent to hear original actions brought in the British Virgin Islands or other foreign jurisdictions against us or such persons predicated upon the securities laws of the United States or any state.

 Our corporate affairs are governed by our memorandum and articles of association, or Articles, and by the BVI Business Companies Act, 2004 and common law of the British Virgin Islands.
 The rights of shareholders to take legal action against our directors and us, actions by minority shareholders and the fiduciary responsibilities of our directors to us under British Virgin Islands law are to a large extent governed by the common law of the British Virgin Islands.
-The common law of the British Virgin Islands is derived in part from comparatively limited judicial precedent in the British Virgin Islands as well as from English common law, which has persuasive, but not binding, authority on a court in the British Virgin Islands.
-The rights of our directors under British Virgin Islands law are not as clearly established as they would be under statutes or judicial precedents in the United States.
+The common law of the British Virgin Islands as well as from English common law, which has persuasive, but not binding, authority on a court in the British Virgin Islands.
+The rights of our shareholders and the fiduciary responsibilities of our directors under British Virgin Islands law are not as clearly established as they would be under statutes or judicial precedents in the United States.
 In particular, the British Virgin Islands has no securities laws as compared to the United States, and provides significantly less protection to investors.
 In addition, British Virgin Islands companies may not have standing to initiate a shareholder derivative action before the federal courts of the United States.